sourcegraph/handbook/content/departments/people-ops/process/how-we-engage-talent-outside-the-us/index.md

 Any visas sponsored by Sourcegraph must be compatible with an all-remote work setting.

+### Countries where we cannot currently support employment or contracting

+We cannot support or employ candidates or teammates in any of these countries due to U.S. embargoes and sanctions.

+- Cuba
+- Iran
+- North Korea
+- Sudan
+- Syria
+- Crimea
+- China (case by case - notify People Ops)
+- Russia (case by case - notify People Ops)
+- Ukraine (case by case - notify People Ops)

 Any questions?
 Contact the People Ops team in #people-ops on Slack or people-ops@sourcegraph.com via email!